 - Of course, we expect adherence to the Code of Conduct.
 Other ideas and opportunities for providing a welcoming, diversity-enhancing conference/training/sprint for attendees, speakers, trainers, trainees, partners and everyone else are especially welcome.

 - Estimated cost per person for the conference - keep in mind that affordability is a key issue for many Plone community members.
 A good target is US$250-450/person.

 - Held between mid-September and mid-November

 - Avoid scheduling conference events during major religious or national holidays.
-For example, Yom Kippur, and other major feasts for various religions can move in the year , and sometimes fall in October.
+For example, major feasts for various religions can move in the year , and sometimes fall in October.
 (Dates vary each year; check a calendar of religious holidays.)

 - Venue must have plenary room capable of accommodating all attendees, plus breakout rooms for 2-3 tracks and informal gathering space.